is a low profile, yet select, Champagne

 The 'R' de Ruinart NV

 contains 40% Chardonnay minimum, with 25% reserve wines.
-Proportions vary in the vintage wine.
 Ruinart Blanc de Blancs

-is 100% Chardonnay, sourced from Premier Cru vineyards, while Ruinart Brut Rosé
+is 100% Chardonnay, sourced predominantly from Premier Cru vineyards, while Ruinart Brut Rosé

-is typically 45% Chardonnay and 55% Pinot, and it is made with the addition of red wine rather than the saignée method.
+is typically 45% Chardonnay and 55% Pinot, of which 18% is red wine, so following the assemblage, rather than the saignée method of rosé production.

-The Dom Ruinart range represents the prestige cuvées of the house.
+The Dom Ruinart range, named for the spiritual father of the House, represents the prestige cuvées of the house.
 Dom Ruinart Blanc de Blancs

 is a Grand Cru Chardonnay

-, predominantly from the Cote des Blancs (70%) and the rest from the Montagne de Reims.
+, predominantly from the Côte des Blancs (70%) and the remainder from the Montagne de Reims.

 Dom Ruinart Rosé

 champagne has the same basis as the Blanc de Blancs (Chardonnay) to which 15%-20% red wine (Pinot Noir